 When a new faculty member is employed, the appropriate department head or dean will give the faculty member a copy of these Guidelines and the specific written promotion and tenure criteria of the appointment unit.
-The head of the PTU (department head, dean or designee) will meet with the new faculty member to discuss these Guidelines and PTU criteria, and specifically advise the new faculty member about promotion and tenure at the University of Georgia.
-Faculty generally have assignments in areas central to the mission of the University: teaching; research, scholarship or other creative activities; and service to society, the University and the profession.
-Faculty may also have assignments in studyabroad programs, and in collaborative educational programs between or among teaching, research or service units.
-The faculty member's assigned workload must allow time for satisfying the requirements for promotion and tenure.
-Questions about workload assignment should be addressed first to the PTU head and then to the dean of the school/college.
-However, it is ultimately the responsibility of the individual faculty member to be aware of the criteria in his/her appointment unit, as well as in these Guidelines.
+The head of the PTU (department head, dean, or designee) will meet with the new faculty member to discuss these Guidelines and PTU criteria, and specifically advise the new faculty member about promotion and tenure at the University of Georgia.
+Faculty generally have assignments in areas central to the mission of the University: teaching; research, scholarship, or other creative activities; and service to society, the University, and the profession.
+Faculty may also have assignments in study- abroad programs, and in collaborative educational programs between or among teaching, research, or service units.
+The faculty member's assignment should be addressed first to the PTU head and then to the dean of the school/college.
+However, it is ultimately the responsibility of the individual faculty member to be aware of the criteria in their appointment unit, as well as in these Guidelines.